My mom used to coax me out of bed in the morning with one of two things: Pancakes or Eggo waffles.

 - 1/2 tsp ground cinnamon

-- Combine almond milk and vinegar in a medium-size mixing bowl and let set for 5 minutes.
+- Combine almond milk and lemon juice or vinegar in a medium-size mixing bowl and let set for 5 minutes.

 - Then add yogurt, coconut oil, vanilla extract, maple syrup and whisk thoroughly to combine.
 Set aside.
 (If coconut oil hardens, reheat in the microwave.
 If you don't have a microwave, simply proceed as instructed.)